-The American Association of State Highway and Transportation Officials (AASHTO) advocates transportation-related policies and provides technical services to support states in their efforts to efficiently and safely move people and goods.
-Its Subcommittee on Maintenance (SCOM) provides technical services to support high level research into preserving and maintaining a world-class highway system.
+The Road Weather Management Program, within the FHWA Office of Operations, seeks to better understand the impacts of weather on roadways, and promote strategies and tools to mitigate those impacts https://sicop.transportation.org/The American Association of State Highway and Transportation Officials (AASHTO) advocates transportation-related policies and provides technical services to support states in their efforts to move people and goods efficiently and safely.
 The Winter Maintenance Technical Services Program addresses AASHTO's goals for the snow and ice control community.